rossbgrafana/makalu-intro-to-o11y/intro-to-olly.md

 Monitoring is essentially reading or viewing information from a system or component and interpreting that data to mean something.

-Aside from standard monitoring, there are a number of additional monitoring instances, such as these taken from the Google SRE book:
+Aside from standard monitoring, there are a number of additional monitoring scenarios, such as these taken from the [Google SRE Book Chapter 6](https://sre.google/sre-book/monitoring-distributed-systems/):

 * White-box monitoring Monitoring based on metrics exposed by the internals of the system, including logs, interfaces like the Java Virtual Machine Profiling Interface, or an HTTP handler that emits internal statistics.
 * Black-box monitoring Testing externally visible behavior as a user would see it.